notwaving/100DaysOfCloud/Journey/064/Readme.md

 ### Secrets Management

-Secrets are any sensistive data that Terraform needs access to in order to deploy and configure infrastructure properly.
+Secrets are any sensitive data that Terraform needs access to in order to deploy and configure infrastructure properly.
 These include things such as usernames, passwords and API keys.

 - Don't store secrets in version control - or anywhere - in plain text
 - Keep Terraform state safe

 There are three main methods for handling secrets in Terraform.
 In order of effectiveness:

-- Environment Variables (like `TF_VAR`s) - local only
+- Environment Variables (like `TF_VAR`s) - local only.
   These aren't managed by Terraform, so could be confusing to any collaborators (because they can't access them)
 - Encrypted files (i.e. security by obscurity).
 You can push these to source control, as no one has the keys.
 Except someone has to manage the keys...
   - KMS